Hromlist/privacy_policy_wlo/README.md

 https://play.google.com

 Any other mode of distribution is not official and thus, is not maintained by the developer.
-This privacy policy is effective to distribution made on official channel only.\n\n
+This privacy policy is effective to distribution made on official channel only.

 <b>8.
 Changes to This Privacy Policy</b>